 The Finishing Touches

 The next step was to find the right drawer pulls and liner for the drawers and cabinet.
-I found the perfect pulls at Hobby Lobby ~ a cute, fun pattern that reflected the colors in the fabric.
-I used a small cap on the back to cover the rough screw edges.
+I found the perfect pulls at Hobby Lobby – a cute, fun pattern that reflected the colors in the fabric.
+I used a Dremel to cut off the excess screw and put on a small cap on the back to cover the rough screw edges.

 Then, yippee, I found this wrapping paper that I bought months ago on sale at Home Goods in an upstairs closet where I keep wrapping and ribbon.
-(Have I told you before that I have stuff all over the house, wherever I can find a space?)
+(I used to have stuff all over the house, but a couple of years ago made the other guest closet my home decor, accessory, and extra DIY supply closet.)
 I couldn’t have asked for a better pairing.
 I just measured and cut the wrapping paper to fit.

 The Big Reveal